Simple tools for sleep, recovery, and the busy mind.

 Strategic Napping

-Short, well-timed naps can support recovery and alertness in high-demand training periods.
-Dr. Ayan's intermediate sleep framework includes strategic napping as part of broader recovery planning — with guidance on timing, duration, and context.
+Short, well-timed naps can support recovery and alertness, particularly in high-demand training periods.
+Ayan’s intermediate sleep framework includes strategic napping as part of broader sleep and recovery planning.

 05